JonJagger/cyber-dojo/readme.txt

 ============
 http://ip-address:3000/dashboard
-will give you an auto-updating display of the current colour and history (red, green, or yellow for each increment) of every avatar in every kata in a selected dojo
+will give you an auto-updating display of the current colour and history (red, green, or yellow for each increment) of every avatar in a selected dojo

 Alarm